 “Hands-on learning helped me understand how to manage a business quicker, whereas college students learn mostly by memorization techniques and tricks,” Wyner said.
 “Following this path helped me grasp what to do and what not to do when running a business.
 Although college may educate you on business elements, you can’t learn how to run a business until you actually become an entrepreneur.”

-"Surround yourself with savvy, educated people," he told Business News Daily.
-"I was very lucky to have some strong mentors in my corner.
+Wyner also acknowledged that his entrepreneurial success couldn’t have happened without the support of his family and friends.
+“Surround yourself with savvy, educated people.
+I was very lucky to have some strong mentors in my corner.
 Having experienced, wise people there to guide and support you is critical.”

-"Is there somewhere else where you can be learning faster, meeting more interesting people and working on projects you care about?"
-Brown said.
-"Do you want to drop out because you have a burning need to create something and being in school blocks that, or are you dropping out because it seems cool and the Facebook guys did it?
-Dropping out without a good reason is just as silly as staying in without one.
-Just think for yourself."
+“Everyone should think critically about the value of investing four years and an incredible amount of money into a university education,” Brown said.
+“Is there somewhere else where you can be learning faster, meeting more interesting people and working on projects you care about?
+Do you want to drop out because you have a burning need to create something and being in school blocks that, or are you dropping out because it seems cool and the Facebook guys did it?”

 Dropping out of college without a good reason is just as silly as staying in school without one, Brown added.
 “Just think for yourself.”

 Max Freedman, Sammi Caramela and Nicole Fallon contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.